Euro zone bond yields edge down after dovish ECB messaging | Business

 The ECB's chief economist Philip Lane warned on Thursday that tolerating "a longer phase of even lower inflation" would hurt consumption and investment as well as cementing expectations for low price growth in the future.
 Bond analysts particularly focused on Lane's statement that "it is essential that the macroeconomic recovery is not derailed by a premature steepening of the yield curve".

 The ECB released minutes of its October meeting shortly after, which showed policymakers agreeing they could not afford to seem complacent during the second wave of the coronavirus, opting instead to promise more stimulus.
-Safe-haven benchmark German 10-year yields fell down about 2 basis point on the day to -0.59%.
+Safe-haven benchmark German 10-year yields fell down by about 1.5 basis point on the day to -0.585%.

 - READ MORE ON: